July 13, 2003

 The British government has learned that Saddam Hussein recently sought significant quantities of uranium from Africa.

-The crucial paragraph from the 2003 State of the Union address is
+2003 State of the Union address is

 The International Atomic Energy Agency confirmed in the 1990s that Saddam Hussein had an advanced nuclear weapons development program, had a design for a nuclear weapon and was working on five different methods of enriching uranium for a bomb.
 The British government has learned that Saddam Hussein recently sought significant quantities of uranium from Africa.
 Our intelligence sources tell us that he has attempted to purchase high-strength aluminum tubes suitable for nuclear weapons production.
 Saddam Hussein has not credibly explained these activities.
 He clearly has much to hide.